hoobs-org/HOOBS/docs/CLI.md

 sudo hbs system hostname '<name>'
 ```

-> Note: Hostnames should not include spaces or special characters other then dashes.
+> Hostnames should not include spaces or special characters other then dashes.

 [Top](#home)